ntt-sic/nova-specs/specs/juno/idempotentcy-client-token.rst

 You can correctly know instance's status and don't happen to boot needless instance.

+* Now, I target at CreateServer as first.
-* Here, I target this to any POST API in Nova.
+* And I will implement this to any POST API in Nova in time.
 * In future, it is useful this specification is adopted to any POST API.

 Alternatives